gustybear/gustybear.github.io/content/projects/PICO.md

 ### Course Structure:
-* Labs: Seven hands-on laboratories.
+* Labs: Nine hands-on laboratories.
 * Homework: Assignments for the labs.
 * Final Project: Students will design, develop, and demonstrate a personal project applying the concepts learned throughout the course.